panzi/voicecoder/README.md

 **Note:** This sends your code and voice recording to OpenAI!

 This is meant for people that can't use their hands.
+You can dictate code without being precise about all the special characters and such, basically dictate as you would to a human.

-It kinda breaks down for large files.
+It kinda breaks down for large files, though.
 Then ChatGPT might only return the changed part, but not in a way that can be automatically applied.

 You need to set the environment variable `OPENAI_API_KEY` to a valid value.
 It can be provided via a `.env` file in the current directory.